The disparity between what Christ and Paul did in evangelism and what we do, at least in the West, is dramatic.

 It also might be gathered from the New Testament that such a calling may have different phases.
 For instance, John and Peter appear to have settled down in a region after their initial work.
 James stayed in Jerusalem, where he labored alongside the elders of a mammoth church.
 Paul, on the other hand, remained a traveling man with an ever-broadening sphere of influence.

 They must be willing to live off of little.
 There can be no greed in such people.
 This is not to say that the people who know and love them should not be supportive to the best of their ability.
 But nothing can be counted on by the laborer except that God will take care of him.
-He should not go only after he has raised support.
-He should just go, trusting God while remaining in vital relationship with the church(es).
+He should not start only after he has raised support.
+He should just begin, trusting God while remaining in vital relationship with the church(es).
 Rather than calculating funds and expenses, he should learn to exercise faith.
 In our day, this may mean that the local church will receive some of the support that comes in for him as a useful channel for reporting income tax matters.
 However, all will not be received in this way.
 A set salary from a church should not be required by the laborer.
 On the part of the church most closely associated with him, they should be willing to participate in support as much as possible.
 But waiting until the finances of the church are sufficient should not be an issue.
-I do have experience in this—twenty years of it.
+I do have experience in this—nearly 40 years of it.
 God can be trusted.
 We have already lost too much time waiting to raise money.

 It appears that neither Paul nor Jesus, nor the apostles, had a permanent dwelling in their traveling stage.
 We don’t know everything about this.
 God did not choose to tell us, mainly because it is not the important thing.
 God is not against believers having homes.
 But because of this man’s responsibilities, we do know that he cannot be hampered by the cares of home ownership.
 “No soldier in active service entangles himself in the affairs of everyday life, so that he may please the one who enlisted him as a soldier” (2 Tim.
 2:4).
 He may have to rent a place to stay for a time, or stay in the homes of good, hospitable church members, but he needs to keep himself as free for his work as possible.